dushan566/EKS_Game_App/README.md

 kubectl auth can-i "*" "*"
 ```

-## Provisioning the Serverless Application
+## Provisioning the EKS Game Application

 To set up and deploy the Game application, follow these steps and ensure the necessary tools and configurations are in place.